Original Author of Pete the Cat,

 Happiness Simplified! (keynote/workshop) Eric has been researching happiness for over twenty years and weaving the ideas into his bestselling children’s books.
 In this enjoyable presentation, for busy adults, Eric uses his engaging children's stories and songs to simplify and explain happiness concepts found in neuroscience, positive psychology, and mindfulness.
 Helpful for strengthening a positive work culture, team building, and overall well-being.

 Eric is a former classroom teacher.
-One morning he walked past a kindergarten classroom and noticed how joyful and enthusiastic the students appeared.
+One morning he walked past a kindergarten classroom and heard the teacher announce that it was reading time.
+The students were excited and cheered.
 One little girl hugged her favorite book like a baby.
-Then he past a third grade classroom.
-The students did not seem so engaged.
-Many appeared bored and anxious.
-Eric was deeply concerned and wanted to understand what happened between kindergarten and third grade?
+Back in his third grade classroom he asked his students if they would like to read together.
+Many of his students appeared uninterested.
+Eric was deeply concerned.
+He wanted to understand what happened between kindergarten and third grade?
 Where did the the love of reading and learning go?
-He began writing musical stories to help children fall in love with books and develop a positive outlook.
+He began writing musical stories to help children fall in love with books, build fundamental reading skills, and develop a positive outlook.
 These stories would become his first published books.
 Now Eric's books are found in classrooms and homes across the country and world.
 They have helped thousands and thousands of children learn to read, love books, and stay positive.